How much will income drawdown cost?

 We regularly offer our clients fixed-rate deals.
 You can earn a competitive interest rate on the cash in your SIPP, provided you leave the money in cash for three or six months.
 To find out about future offers, please register your interest.

-Below are our most recent Vantage SIPP Fixed Rate Cash Offers - which are now closed.
+Below are the next Vantage SIPP Fixed Rate Cash Offers.
 We have a fixed tranche of money available for each offer which is allocated to investors on a first come, first served basis.

 We ask our clients to maintain a minimum cash balance of £10,000 in their account to cover any short term trading needs.
 Cash over and above this amount can be switched into our fixed rate offers.
 The minimum investment is £1,000.